-- Studying on one of the most unique and highly ranked General Engineering courses in the UK, gaining exceptional career prospects.
+- Studying on one of the most unique and highly ranked General Engineering courses in the UK (2nd in the Times, Complete and Guardian Uni Guides 2023) and gaining exceptional career prospects.

 - A degree course that develops cross-cutting design, analysis, teamwork and leadership skills, whilst providing the freedom to specialise in your individual interests.

 - Innovative design teaching and the chance to work on real-world design projects in partnership with industry.